larakreisz/larakreisz/README.md

 ---------

 ### Hi there 👋
-Excited to announce that the app "Learn Salah Prayer", which I had the privilege to develop alongside Jennifer Batcha, who supervised content creation, has reached a significant milestone!
+Excited to announce that the app "Salah | For Kids & New Muslims", which I had the privilege to develop alongside Jennifer Batcha, who supervised content creation, has reached a significant milestone!
 Since its launch in June/July 2023, the app has achieved an incredible 15 000+ downloads on Google Play Store and approximately 5000 downloads on the Apple App Store, where it was launched a couple of months later.

 ### View my apps on